 Let’s take an example from two people who earn similar incomes but have drastically different spending habits - Alicia and Brian.
 Brian has five times the savings of Alicia but spends 50 times what Alicia does.
 Brian will burn through his savings in just 10 months as opposed to 100 months for Alicia.

-Take a look at the table on the left.
+Take a look at this table.
 It showcases the importance of understanding the spending implications on the budget and adjusting them accordingly to suit the needs of the identified goals.

 What Makes a Successful Budget?